 If the British were willing to bankrupt themselves fighting for America’s hemp farms (among other things), then the North would certainly do the same during the American Civil War.
 Sort of, anyway.

 In 1850, the U.S. Census counted over 8,000 hemp plantations.
 Kentucky and Missouri – both slave states – produced over 70 percent of the nation’s hemp.
-Americans loved hemp, but so too did other countries, which bought tons of hemp from the U.S.
+Americans loved the plant, but so too did other countries, which bought tons of it from the U.S.

 Fast forward a few decades, and Napoleon’s nephew, aptly named Napoleon III, was warring with pretty much every country in the world because of wars his uncle started.
 So France liked U.S. hemp, too.

-Europeans also developed a love for American cotton, so if we saw anything during this period, it was hemp’s slow decline as America’s favorite agricultural product.
+Europeans also developed a love for American cotton, so if we saw anything during this period, it was the plant’s slow decline as America’s favorite agricultural product.

 Hemp’s history in the U.S. gets kind of boring after the Civil War.
-Most hemp production gets relegated to Kentucky, which was limited by the fact that they can’t use slaves to make ‘practically free’ hemp anymore.
-Cotton reigns supreme.
+The U.S. relegated most production to Kentucky.
+The fact that they couldn’t use slaves to make ‘practically free’ hemp anymore severely limited production.
+Cotton reigned supreme.